Samuel R. Webster

-Samuel Robert Webster (July 7, 1854 in Elba, Wisconsin - March 12, 1948) was a member of the Wisconsin State Assembly.
+Samuel Robert Webster (July 7, 1854 - March 12, 1948) was a member of the Wisconsin State Assembly.

+Biography

 Webster was born on the Webster farm in Elba, Wisconsin, east of Columbus.
 He attended high school in Danville, Wisconsin and Columbus before attending Ripon College and the Milwaukee Business College.
 Webster's son, Harold, became County Surveyor of Milwaukee County, Wisconsin.
 The elder Webster and his family were Congregationalists.
 Webster married Harriet Chamberlin (1854–1939) in 1879.
-Webster died in Columbus.
+Webster died in Columbus on March 12, 1948.

 Career

 Webster was elected to the Assembly in 1896, 1916 and 1918.
 He was a Republican.